imdeepmind/imdeepmind.github.io/docs/data-structure-and-algorithms/algorithms/tree/introduction.md

 - **Descendant**: Any node on the path from a node to a leaf.
 - **Path**: A sequence of nodes and edges connecting a node with a descendant.

-Below is a binary tree diagram with levels and height highlighted using Mermaid:
+Below is a binary tree diagram with levels and height highlighted:

 <div style={{textAlign: 'center'}}>
 ```mermaid